AI4WA/OpenOmniFramework/docs/index.md

 We provide two report interface for the latency:

-- **Summary Report**: Which will provide the average latency for each component within the pipeline.
+- **Summary Report**: Which will provide the average latency for each component within the pipeline (in seconds).
   ![Summary Report](./images/benchmark_summary.png)
-- **Detail Report**: Which will provide the detailed information round of conversation, timeline and overall latency.
+- **Detail Report**: Which will provide the detailed information round of conversation, timeline and overall latency  ( in seconds).
   ![Detail Report](./images/benchmark_detail.png)

 You can configure the system to run the same datasets through different pipelines, and in the end evaluate the